milapointe/Hassarr_fix_rootfolder/README.md

 # Hassarr Integration

-Hassarr is a custom Home Assistant integration to add movies and TV shows to Radarr and Sonarr.
+Hassarr is a custom Home Assistant integration to add movies and TV shows to Radarr, Sonarr and Overseerr.

 ## Requirements